virtual-labs/exp-infix-postfix-iiith/experiment/aim.md

 ### Learning Objectives

-In this experiment on linked lists we will learn the following topics:
+In this experiment on infix and postfix we will learn the following topics:

    - Formal Definitions of Infix and Postfix expressions.
    - Basic concepts behind Infix to Postfix conversion.